Knocker-up: In media

 Charles Dickens's Great Expectations includes a brief description of a knocker-up.
 Hindle Wakes, a play written by Stanley Houghton and then a movie (of the same title) directed by Maurice Elvey, similarly involves one.

-The profession of a knocker-up is documented and explained in the episode "The Industrial Revolution" of the television series The Worst Jobs in History.
+The job of a knocker-up is documented and explained in the episode "The Industrial Revolution" of the television series The Worst Jobs in History.

 A knocker-up appears at the very beginning of the musical The Wind Road Boys by Paul Flynn.
 He walks along a group of children who are all holding slates with a number chalked upon them.
 The number on the slates denotes at what hour the householder wished to be woken in the morning and he calls and raps on the windows with his stick accordingly.

 In Walter Greenwood's novel Love on the Dole, a knocker-up is featured.
 He wakes the Hardcastle family and their neighbours up by tapping on their upper windows with a long pole that has wires hanging from the end.